Dzuuu-mc/login-form/README.md

 `npm start`<br>

-then open your browser application and write `localhost:3030`
+then open your browser application and write<br>
+`localhost:3030`
 </p>